Spotlight

 Originally from West Virginia, Afsheen Misaghi is a performer and creative of Middle Eastern and South Asian descent.

-In 2021, Afsheen made his network television debut on CBS's FBI: Most Wanted and performed in the premiere of Andy Warhol in Iran opposite Anthony Rapp at Barrington Stage Company.
+Afsheen was featured as one of the select performers and writers in the 2022 ViacomCBS Showcase.
 He premiered his comedy special Yeah, I'm FROM From There at the 8th Annual NYC Solocom and also created, directed, and performed in Normal for Now, a four-part anthology series that premiered on Amazon Prime.
-He has also performed in numerous commercials, regional theater productions, and award-winning sketches and shorts.
+Afsheen has also appeared in numerous commercials, regional theater productions, and award-winning sketches and short films.
 He has trained at the Upright Citizens Brigade and the Peoples Improv Theatre, studied acting under Bob Krakower, Shelia Gray, Vance Barber, and Andrew Polk, holds a Master of Fine Arts in Acting from the University of Florida, and is an alumnus of the Fulbright Program.

 For more about Afsheen, visit www.afsheenmisaghi.com and @affyjay.